Zuiyo-maru carcass: Discovery

-On April 25, 1977, the Japanese trawler Zuiyō Maru, sailing east of Christchurch, New Zealand, caught a strange, unknown creature in the trawl.
-The crew was convinced it was an unidentified animal, but despite the potential biological significance of the curious discovery, the captain, Akira Tanaka, decided to dump the carcass into the ocean again so not to risk spoiling the caught fish.
-However, before that, some photos and sketches were taken of the creature, nicknamed "Nessie" by the crew, measurements were taken and some samples of skeleton, skin and fins were collected for further analysis by experts in Japan.
-The discovery resulted in immense commotion and a "plesiosaur-craze" in Japan, and the shipping company ordered all its boats to try to relocate the dumped corpse, but with no apparent success.
+On April 25, 1977, the Japanese trawler Zuiyō Maru, fishing east of Christchurch, New Zealand, caught a strange, unknown creature in the trawl.
+The crew was convinced it was an unidentified animal, but despite the potential biological significance of the curious discovery, the captain, Akira Tanaka, decided to dump the carcass into the ocean again so not to risk spoiling the fish caught.
+However, before that was done, some photos and sketches were taken of the creature, nicknamed "Nessie" by the crew, measurements were taken and some samples of skeleton, skin and fins were collected for further analysis by experts in Japan (later the shipping company ordered all its boats to try to relocate the dumped corpse, but without apparent success).The discovery resulted in immense commotion and a "plesiosaur-craze" in Japan.

 Description

 The foul-smelling, decomposing corpse reportedly weighed 1,800 kg and was about 10 m long.
 According to the crew, the creature had a 1.5-m-long neck, four large, reddish fins, and a tail about 2.0 m long.
-It lacked a dorsal fin.
-No internal organs remained, but flesh and fat were somewhat intact.
+It seemed to lack a dorsal fin on inspection, but one was visible from photographs.
+No internal organs remained as the chest cavity and gut had opened from decay, but flesh and fat were somewhat intact.

 Proposed explanations

 Plesiosaur

-Professor Tokio Shikama from Yokohama National University was convinced the remains were of a supposedly extinct plesiosaur.
-Dr. Fujiro Yasuda from Tokyo University of Marine Science and Technology agreed with Shikama, "the photographs show the remains of a prehistoric animal."
+Professor Tokio Shikama from Yokohama National University was convinced the remains were of a plesiosaur, a creature believed by scientists to be long extinct.
+Dr. Fujiro Yasuda from Tokyo University of Marine Science and Technology agreed with Shikama, "the photographs show the remains of a prehistoric animal".
 Dr. Fujiro Yasuda summarizes his observations in newsreel from the time of the discovery.
-Yasuda and Taki, icthyologists, disputed that the cryptid could be a shark which would necessitate Michihiko Yano was mistaken when he claimed to observe two dorsal fins.
+Yasuda and Taki, ichthyologists, disputed that the cryptid could be a shark which would necessitate Michihiko Yano was mistaken when he claimed to observe two dorsal fins.

 However, other scientists were more skeptical.
 According to Bengt Sjögren, Swedish paleontologist Hans-Christian Bjerring was soon interviewed by Swedish news agency Tidningarnas Telegrambyrå, and said:

 "If it's true that the Japanese collected samples of fins and skin, it would be possible to conclude from a microscope what it is.
 If it would be shown to be a hitherto unknown animal from the sea, it is as big of a sensation as the discovery of the coelacanth in 1938… but there is reason to be suspicious of the claims of plesiosaurs, for example, as the marine environment and fauna changed drastically since the age of the plesiosaurs on earth."

 Another Swedish scientist, Ove Persson, was also critical of the plesiosaur interpretation.
 He recalled other discoveries of similar dead marine creatures resembling plesiosaurs that on closer inspection revealed them to be just decomposed, unusually large sharks.
 He also added, "The discovery of the coelacanth was not as strange as if a plesiosaur would be discovered.
 The plesiosaur is much bigger and breathes with lungs.
 It seems incredible that it would manage to remain hidden."